PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~
 * flat-bedrock
     - **default**: false
-    - **description**: Instructs the server to generate bedrock as a single,
+    - **description**: Instructs the server to generate bedrock as a single flat
-      flat, layer.
+      layer.

 squid-spawn-height
 ~~~~~~~~~~~~~~~~~~